johnslipper/johnslipper.github.io/_posts/2021-03-22-sik-svelte-app.markdown

 ## App features

 -   Easily store the songs you know
+-   Hear how the chords sound
 -   Add album artwork, lyrics and chords sections
 -   Chord search API
 -   Chord fretboard visualisation
--   Hear how the chords sound
 -   Create custom chords
 -   Capo support
 -   Set custom song tunings
 -   Song artwork search
--   Google Firebase real-time database
 -   Offline support
 -   Easily import/export songs
--   Manage and erase account data
+-   Manage and erase song data

-## Technology
+## Stack

-This is the 5th iteration of the app and this time it's back with a fresh look and built as a PWA using Svelte and Firebase.
+This is the 5th iteration of the app and this time it's back with a fresh look and built as a PWA using Svelte.
 The goal of the [previous version](/sik-ionic-app) was to build an app using web technologies that felt as native as possible.
-Although this goal was mostly achieved the app store publishing process was a little daunting for such personal app and more than I wanted to take on.
-The final app was never made available for public use and remained running locally on my phone.
+Although this goal was mostly achieved the app store publishing process was painful so never made it past running on my own phone.

 Since 2015 PWAs have come a long way and so seemed like a great opportunity to revisit and explore the new features.
 I was also looking for an excuse to test out Svelte and its built in animations support.
 The result may not feel 100% native, but can be installed as a full-screen home screen app to get that little bit closer.

-## Contribution
+It was originally built to store data on Firebase but have since changed to store data locally and export to JSON to backup.

 The project itself is open-source and available on [Github](https://github.com/johnslipper/sik-svelte).
 Issues and pull requests welcome if you find the app useful and want to contribute to taking it further.

+## Web audio API

+Pressing a stored chord will play the sound of the chord.
+The audio is generated in real-time using the Web Audio API based on the notes of the strings entered.
+Each playback will generate a slightly different tone for a more realistic sound.
+The strings can also be muted to simulate being covered by a hand.

+See the Codepen below for this part of the code in action.